cs-si-ucr/cs10/docs/dis02.md

 <a style="color:white;border:solid black;border-width:1px">double</a>.

 The ``string`` is used to store text information.
-Strings can be thought of as collections of
+A string can be thought of as a collection of
 <a style="color:white;border:solid black;border-width:1px">characters</a>.

 Lastly, and most importantly,
 <a style="color:white;border:solid black;border-width:1px">**FOLLOW THE STYLE GUIDELINES**</a>.
-<blink>follow the style guidelines</blink>.

 Code tracing